codingtraces/potential-broccoli/xmljson.md

 curl -F "file=@/path/to/policy.xml" http://localhost:8080/api/xmltojson/upload

-7. Summary
+Summary

-This version provides:
+This project provides:

 	1. Raw XML input handling via a REST API.
-	2. File upload support to convert XML files to JSON.
+	2. File upload support for converting XML files to JSON.
-	3. Easy-to-understand structure with modular design for future enhancements.
+	3. Modular design for easy future enhancements.

-This solution gives you flexibility for real-time conversion and file uploads, making it ideal for both internal APIs and client-facing applications.

-Let me know if you have further questions or need additional enhancements!
+This solution is ready to use and easy to expand for additional features.
+Let me know if you need further assistance!